7 Essential LVN Interview Questions to Ask

 By following an open-ended format, the interviewer creates space for the nurse to be introspective and reason through thought processes.
 Open-ended interview questions may also reveal a job candidate’s attitude and opinions about work.

-3. Describe a situation in which your team members disagreed with you.
+3. Describe a situation in which your clinical team members disagreed with you.
 How did you handle it?

 LVNs work alongside many other healthcare team members, like CNAs, RNs, physicians, and therapists.
 Asking teamwork LVN interview questions helps determine the nurse’s ability to function within a team.